-In the base scenario, fund strength decreases slowly up until 2025 and then begins to rise around 2030.
-Fund strength is at its lowest in 2025 and equates to just under four years of payments.
-Since the fund's return (3.25 per cent) is higher than the increase in average income (1.8 percent) this leads to a steadily increasing fund.
+In the base scenario, fund strength decreases slowly up until 2025 after which it begins to rise.
+Fund strength is at its lowest in 2025 and equates to just under 4.5 years of pension payments.
+Since the fund's return (3.25 percent) is higher than the increase in average income (1.8 percent) this leads to a steadily increasing fund after the period of negative net contribution.

-In the optimistic scenario fund strength increases every year; the reason is that the deterioration in the net contribution is more limited than in the base scenario and that the return of the fund is high (5.5 percent) in relation to the development of average income (2.5 percent).
-In 2030 fund strength is equivalent to about 6.5 years of pension disbursements and will continually grow further.
+In the optimistic scenario fund strength increases every year; the reason is that the deterioration in the net contribution is more limited than in the base scenario and that the return of the fund is high

+(5.5 percent) in relation to the development of average income (2.5 percent).
+In 2030 fund strength is equivalent to about 6.8 years of pension disbursements and will continually grow further.

 In the pessimistic scenario, fund strength gradually decreases throughout the projection period.
-Due to unfavourable age composition the fund is empty around 2050 and then continues to decrease.
+Due to unfavourable age composition the fund is empty around 2058 and then continues to decrease.